CRUD interactions

 See Searching for resources for more explanation about SearchParams and example search syntax.

-If no matches are found, the resource will be created.
-If one match is found, the server will not create the resource and will return an HTTP 200 (OK).
-In both cases created_pat_A will contain the resource that was sent back by the server, unless you set the FhirClient to ask for the minimal representation.
-When multiple resources match the conditions, the server will return an error.
+If no matches are found, the server will create the resource.
+If exactly one match is found, the server will not create a duplicate and will return HTTP 200 (OK).
+In either case, created_pat_A contains the resource returned by the server, unless you configured the FhirClient to request a minimal representation.
+If multiple resources match, the server returns an error.

 // using the same conditions as in the previous example

-If a match is found, the update is performed on that match.
-If no matches are found, the server will perform the interaction as if it were a Create.
-When multiple resources match, the server will return an error.
+If a single match is found, the update is applied to that resource.
+If no matches are found, the server treats the request as a create.
+Multiple matches produce an error.

 // using the same conditions as in the previous example